jmcphers/k5hoa/content/post/pool-opening.md

   </div>
 </div>

-It's been cold and wet all winter, but spring is in the air and summer's just around the corner!
-Mark your calendars for the Kingsgate 5 pool opening day: **Saturday, May 27, 2017, 12 - 8pm**.
+The Kingsgate 5 Pool opens **Saturday, May 27, 2017, 12 - 8pm**.
+There are repairs being done and the pool phone is currently down, but we still plan to open Saturday at noon!
+We'll update this space if that changes.
+See you in the water!

 <!--more-->